Michael Olise

+The product of various English academies, Olise made his professional debut for Reading in 2019.
+In 2021, he was signed by Premier League club Crystal Palace, where he spent three seasons and was nominated for PFA Young Player of the Year in 2024, before moving to Bayern.

+Olise represented France at youth level and was included in their squad for the 2024 Summer Olympics.
+He made his debut for the senior French team in September 2024.

+Early life

+Olise was born in White City, Greater London, England, and raised in Hayes, Greater London, to a Nigerian father and French-Algerian mother.
+In an interview with FC Bayern Magazine 51, when asked about his nationality he said "I actually come from four countries: France, Algeria, Nigeria and Great Britain.
+I consider myself very lucky to possess these four parts, which all enrich me.
+I feel each individual part in me, I've developed attachments in all my countries."

 Club career

 Early career

-Olise was a youth player at Arsenal, Chelsea (spending seven years with them before leaving aged 14), and Manchester City.
+Olise joined Hayes and Yeading around the age of six, before joining the Chelsea Academy.
+He was a youth player at Arsenal, Chelsea (spending seven years with them before leaving aged 14), and Manchester City.

 Reading

-In July 2018 Olise was inducted into Reading's Academy scholarship program.
-He made his debut for Reading on 12 March 2019, in a 3–0 home defeat to Leeds United, and on 15 July signed a three-year professional contract with the club.
+In July 2018, Olise was inducted into Reading's Academy scholarship program.
+He made his debut for Reading on 12 March 2019, in a 3–0 home defeat to Leeds United, and on 15 July, he signed a three-year professional contract with the club.
 He scored his first league goal for Reading on 19 September 2020, volleying home in the 76th minute with the second goal in a 2–0 win over Barnsley at the Madejski Stadium.

-In April 2021 he was nominated for the EFL Young Player of the Season.On 29 April 2021, he was crowned EFL Young Player of the Season.
+In April 2021 he was nominated for the EFL Young Player of the Season.
+On 29 April 2021, he was crowned EFL Young Player of the Season.